presslabs/presslabs-site-protection/readme.txt

 = Usage =
 Use your plugin from the `Plugins` page.
-Activate/Deactivate `PressLabs Site Protection` plugin from the list.
+Activate/Deactivate `Site Protection` plugin from the list.

 == Frequently Asked Questions ==